D4nk0St0rM/toward_oscp_ethical_hacking/wordlists/rockyou2021.md

 unzip: ry2021
 ```

+### Notes
+- all passwords are 6-20 characters long
+- all lines with non-ASCII characters
+- white space or tab are removed
+- resulting in 82 billion unique entries

-This combines all the following passwords lists:
+##### This combines all the following passwords lists:

 - https://crackstation.net/crackstation-wordlist-password-cracking-dictionary.htm
 - https://www.hack3r.com/forum-topic/wikipedia-wordlist